off-by-some/homeworld/README.md

 homeworld state link "$pyenv_state_root/version" "$HOME/.pyenv/version"
 ```

-Homeworld owns the links, not the data.
+In this setup, Homeworld owns the links, but not the data itself.
 It never copies, deletes, rolls back, or garbage-collects a state target.
-If one machine needs its pyenv state on a larger disk, bind that path to a portable name with `homeworld state bind` and link the name instead.
+If one machine needs its pyenv state on a larger disk, you can bind that path to a portable name with `homeworld state bind` and link the name instead.

-Plugins need the same decision.
+Plugins, need the same decision.
 If every machine should have the same plugin code, pin each plugin as a repo and link it under `$HOME/.pyenv/plugins/<name>`.
 If a plugin manager owns that directory, make it state instead; it will work, but plugin contents become machine-local rather than something Homeworld keeps identical.

-That split shows up everywhere in Homeworld: repos and assets are things it can rebuild, while state is data it only points at.
+This split shows up everywhere in Homeworld: repos and assets are things it can rebuild, while state is data it only points at.
 Homeworld can throw away old environments because your data was never inside them.

 ## The Generation Guarantee